 Not feeling like having long-winded conversations and losing your nerves?
 After you open an account with us, our app will do all these steps on your behalf and spare you the awkward moments and potential fights.

 Not sure how to do it?
 Follow these steps:

-- Select Chargeback Instantly and hit Get Protected
+- Select File a Chargeback and hit Get Protected

 - Follow the chatbot’s instructions and enter the required pieces of information

 - Sign the request digitally and submit it

 Upon submitting the form, DoNotPay creates a dispute letter in your stead and faxes it to your bank, together with the Visa/Mastercard reason codes, as suggested by the Fair Credit Billing Act from 1974.
 The purpose of these documents is to provide the necessary support for the resolution of your case.

 Happy with the outcome?
 Maybe you managed to get a dental crown refund or a refund for an ill-fitting one, but you should know that our service spectrum has even more to give you.
 We consider your needs a priority, which is why we assist you with demanding refunds from countless other companies such as Udemy, Airbnb, Walmart, Google Play, or Western Union.

 Sounds absorbing?
 Run our app in your and have a look at all our amazing features that will help you with: